Is a $22bn giant magnet the ‘holy grail’ of clean energy?

 “My viewpoint is that it will end up being a critical component amongst a bunch of others,” says Todd Allen, a professor of nuclear engineering at the University of Michigan and director of the school’s Fastest Path to Zero climate centre.
 “As an engineer, I don’t think there’s a perfect energy source that does everything the way we want it to.
 Inherently, like everything, you’re going to end up coming against some limits, whether they’re cost limits or social limits.”

-Since the discovery of nuclear power in the 1930s, support for nuclear energy and fusion has waxed and waned, becoming a priority after the Second World War, then amid the oil shocks of the 1970s, before losing support in the 1990s after deregulation and Chernobyl vastly lowered public appetite for costly nuclear programmes.
-The climate crisis is the latest shift inspiring a return to the nuclear question.
+Since the discovery of nuclear power in the 1930s, support for nuclear energy and fusion has waxed and waned, becoming a priority after the Second World War, then amid the oil shocks of the 1970s, before losing support in the 1990s after deregulation and Chernobyl vastly lowered the public appetite for costly nuclear programmes.
+The climate crisis is the latest shift to have instigated a return to the nuclear question.

-There is a joke in nuclear circles that fusion operates on the physical law of “conservation of difficulty” – basically, no matter how much the field develops, it will always be tortuously difficult to manage.
-There’s another joke that nuclear fusion that the big breakthrough is always 20 to 30 years away, as it has been since the 1950s.
-General Atomics’ John Smith was writing papers about nuclear fusion during university, he told me, and the world still has not found a way to make it work decades later.
+There is a joke in nuclear circles that fusion operates on the physical law of “conservation of difficulty” – basically, no matter how much the field develops, it will always be torturously difficult to manage.
+There’s another joke regarding nuclear fusion – that the big breakthrough is always 20 to 30 years away, as it has been since the 1950s.
+General Atomics’ John Smith was writing papers about nuclear fusion while at university, he tells me, and the world has still not found a way to make it work decades later.

-For Jan Haverkamp, an energy expert at Greenpeace, nuclear has a record of over-promising, under-delivering, and costing astronomical sums of money – precisely the wrong combination when the world needs a rapid, reliable transition to green energy.
-According to modeling from Greenpeace and others, the world could reach a fully renewable energy system without nuclear by 2050.
+For Jan Haverkamp, an energy expert at Greenpeace, nuclear has a record of overpromising, underdelivering, and costing astronomical sums of money – precisely the wrong combination when the world needs a rapid, reliable transition to green energy.
+According to modelling from Greenpeace and others, the world could reach a fully renewable energy system without nuclear by 2050.

 ITER, to his mind, is closer to “the search for the holy grail” than a solution that could make a meaningful difference before the climate crisis devastates large parts of the world.